tamarin-prover/tamarin-prover/src/001_introduction.md

 ========

 The Tamarin prover is a powerful tool for the symbolic modeling and analysis of security protocols.
+It takes as input a security protocol, specifying the actions taken by agents running the protocol in different roles (e.g., the initiator, the responder, and the trusted key server), a specification of the adversary, and a specification of the protocol's desired properties.
-Given a protocol, consisting of different protocol roles (e.g., an initiator, a responder, a trusted key server, etc.), Tamarin can be used to automatically construct a proof that, even when arbitrarily many instances of these roles are interleaved in parallel, together with the actions of an active adversary, the protocol still has its specified properties.
-In this manual, we provide an overview of the tool and its use.
+Tamarin can then be used to automatically construct a proof that, even when arbitrarily many instances of the protocol's roles are interleaved in parallel, together with the actions of the adversary, the protocol has its specified properties.
+In this manual, we provide an overview of this tool and its use.

 Tamarin provides general support for modeling and reasoning about security protocols.
 Protocols and adversaries are specified using an